winton/ubistrano/README.markdown

 Ubistrano uses the same Capistrano options you've come to love, but provides defaults and a few extra options as well.

-Feel free to add standard options like :user to the stage groups.

-Edit <code>deploy.rb</code> to the best of your ability.
+Edit deploy.rb to the best of your ability.
 If setting up an EC2 instance, be sure to provide your AWS keys.
-You will be provided your IP addresses later.
+Your IP address will be provided later.

+Feel free to move any options into or out of the stage groups.

 Create your EC2 instance
 ------------------------

 ### From your app directory

-<pre>cap ec2</pre>
+  cap ec2

 ### Example output